 - What are the recommended prenatal tests for women over 35?

 - Understanding prenatal tests and their results

 - Can you refuse blood tests during pregnancy?

 From the time you conceive to the day of childbirth, you will be undergoing a series of tests that track your pregnancy.
 While some tests are routine prenatal checkups, others are voluntary and are performed under exceptional circumstances, on the recommendation of an obstetrician or genetic counselor.

 What Is Prenatal Testing?

 Prenatal testing refers to the series of medical assessments you have over the course of pregnancy.
-They include blood tests, invasive genetic tests, ultrasounds, vaginal swabs, and electronic fetal monitoring that help your doctor understand yours and your baby’s health (1).
+They include blood tests, invasive and non-invasive genetic tests, ultrasounds, vaginal swabs, and electronic fetal monitoring that help your doctor understand yours and your baby’s health (1).